The Best Knee Brace for Meniscus Tears

 Choosing the Best Knee Brace for Meniscus Tears

 If you’ve read this far, your doctor has probably recommended you try wearing a knee brace as part of your treatment plan for your meniscus injury.
 If not, it’s best to consult a doctor or other healthcare professional before selecting a brace.
-With so many bracing options out there, it can be difficult to know which brace to choose for your situation.

 As shown above, unloader knee braces can reduce the load placed on the meniscus.
 As a result, they can be useful as part of a non-surgical treatment plan or post-surgery recovery plan [1, 7, 10].
 However, not all unloader braces are made equal.
 The table below compares some key features of unloaders that are among the best knee braces for meniscus tears, so you can make an informed decision.